-- subscriptions to this department, the user account inherits these Azure Active Directory subscriptions. - If an employee has requested an Azure Active Directory subscription in the IT Shop and the request is granted approval, the employee's user account only inherits the Azure Active

-Property

-Description
+• If you add an employee with a user account to a department, for

-Directory subscription if the option is set.

-Administrator roles can be inherited

-Specifies whether the user account can inherit Azure Active Directory administrator roles through the employee If this option is set, the user account inherits administrator roles through hierarchical roles or IT Shop requests.

-- If you add an employee with a user account to a department, for example, and you have assigned administrator roles to this department, the user account inherits these administrator roles. - If an employee has requested an administrator role in the IT Shop and the request is granted approval, the employee's user account only inherits the administrator role if the option is set.

-Groups can be inherited

-Specifies whether the user account can inherit groups through the linked employee.
+Property Description example, and you have assigned Azure Active Directory subscriptions to this department, the user account inherits these Azure Active Directory subscriptions.
+If an employee has requested an Azure Active Directory subscription in the IT Shop and the request is granted approval, the employee's user account only inherits the Azure Active Directory subscription if the option is set.
+Administrator roles can be inherited Specifies whether the user account can inherit Azure Active Directory administrator roles through the employee If this option is set, the user account inherits administrator roles through hierarchical roles or IT Shop requests.
+If you add an employee with a user account to a department, for example, and you have assigned administrator roles to this department, the user account inherits these administrator roles.
+If an employee has requested an administrator role in the IT Shop and the request is granted approval, the employee's user account only inherits the administrator role if the option is set.
+Groups can be inherited Specifies whether the user account can inherit groups through the linked employee.
 If the option is set, the user account inherits groups through hierarchical roles, in which the employee is a member, or through IT Shop requests.

-- If you add an employee with a user account to a department, for example, and you have assigned groups to this department, the user account inherits these groups. - If an employee has requested group membership in the IT Shop and the request is granted approval, the employee's user account only inherits the group if the option is set.

-Office 365 groups can be inherited

-NOTE: This property is only available if the Exchange Online Module is installed.

-Specifies whether the user account can inherit Office 365 groups through the linked employee.
+If you add an employee with a user account to a department, for example, and you have assigned groups to this department, the user account inherits these groups.
+If an employee has requested group membership in the IT Shop and the request is granted approval, the employee's user account only inherits the group if the option is set.
+Office 365 groups can be NOTE: This property is only available if the Exchange Online Module is installed. inherited Specifies whether the user account can inherit Office 365 groups through the linked employee.
 If the option is set, the user account inherits Office 365 groups through hierarchical roles, in which the employee is a member, or through IT Shop requests.

-- If you add an employee with a user account to a department, for example, and you have assigned Office 365 groups to this department, the Azure Active Directory user account inherits these Office 365 groups. - If an employee has requested group membership in the IT Shop and the request is granted approval, the employee's Azure Active Directory user account only inherits the Office 365 group if the option is set.
+If you add an employee with a user account to a department, for example, and you have assigned Office 365 groups to this department, the Azure Active Directory user account inherits these Office 365 groups.
+If an employee has requested group membership in the IT Shop and the request is granted approval, the employee's Azure Active Directory user account only inherits the Office 365 group if the

+Property Description option is set.
 For more information about Office 365 groups, see the One Identity Manager Administration Guide for Connecting to Exchange Online.

-User account is disabled

-Specifies whether the user account is disabled.
-If a user account is not required for a period of time, you can temporarily disable the user

-Property Description account by using the "User account is disabled" option.
+User account is disabled Specifies whether the user account is disabled.
+If a user account is not required for a period of time, you can temporarily disable the user account by using the "User account is disabled" option.
 Resource account Specifies whether this user account is a resource account.